The vaccine skeptic message can get ugly online

 “The argument that measles is not dangerous — I think that is important to refute.
 The allegation that I am making millions of dollars off my vaccine — I think it’s important to refute that.”

-Hotez is also former president of the Sabin Vaccine Institute, which is helping develop vaccines to prevent parasitic diseases such as hookworm and schistosomiasis.
+Texas Children's took over work from the Sabin Vaccine Institute to develop vaccines to prevent parasitic diseases such as hookworm and schistosomiasis.
 “They don’t seem to understand that these are vaccines for the world’s poorest people that will never make any money,” Hotez said.

 It’s not difficult to find personal attacks against Hotez on the internet, including blogs that outright call him a liar.
 Dr. Paul Offit of Children’s Hospital of Philadelphia is a veteran of such personal attacks that even extended to threats against his kids.